-Seniors are particularly vulnerable to COVID-19.
+Seniors are particularly vulnerable to Covid-19.
 So far, 1 in 7 have gotten a booster shot of vaccine - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Deidre McPhillips, John Bonifield, Joe Sutton, Jenn Selva, Rosalina Nieves and Adrienne Broaddus contributed to this report.
+CNN’s Kaitlan Collins, Elizabeth Cohen, Deidre McPhillips, Amanda Sealy, John Bonifield, Maggie Fox, Joe Sutton, Jenn Selva, Rosalina Nieves and Adrienne Broaddus contributed to this report.

 Comments